HolmesLab/holmeslab/docs/Resources/learning/preprocessing.md

 ### Function of the Preprocessing Pipeline

-1) to remove spatial artifacts and distortions
+1) To remove spatial artifacts and distortions

-2) to generate cortical surfaces, segmentations, and myelin maps
+2) To generate cortical surfaces, segmentations, and myelin maps

-3) to make the data easily viewable in the Connectome Workbench visualization software (Marcus et al, THIS ISSUE)
+3) To make the data easily viewable in the Connectome Workbench visualization software

-4) to generate precise within-subject cross-modal registrations
+4) To generate precise within-subject cross-modal registrations

-5) to handle surface and volume cross-subject registrations to standard volume and surface spaces
+5) To handle surface and volume cross-subject registrations to standard volume and surface spaces

-6) to make the data available in the CIFTI format in a standard “grayordinates” space (see below)
+6) To make the data available in the CIFTI format in a standard “grayordinates” space (see below)

 ### Benefits of the Preprocessing Pipeline

 - Combines information from architecture, function, connectivity and topography to parcellate
     - complementary and confirmatory information
 - Allows greater computational efficiency from 100,000 voxels to 50-200 ROIs, to enable large-scale research projects with fMRI data
-- combines literature-documented areas/ROIs and automated algorithmic approaches
+- Combines literature-documented areas/ROIs and automated algorithmic approaches
-- aligned cortical data using myelin content and rs networks, instead of cortical folding alignment, which are ‘more closely tied to cortical areas’
+- Aligned cortical data using myelin content and rs networks, instead of cortical folding alignment, which are ‘more closely tied to cortical areas’

-HCP Style

-Goals:

-- making it functional for connectivity processes (aka making it a 2D mesh to represent the 3D brain)
-- generate a repository of large high-quality multi-modal data
-- intersubject alignmnet that doesn’t require smoothing

-## **METHODS**

 ### Data:

 Three surface spaces in HCP data:

-1. the native surface mesh for each individual (~136k vertices/voxels, most accurate for volume to surface mapping)
+1. The native surface mesh for each individual (~136k vertices/voxels, most accurate for volume to surface mapping)
-2. the high resolution Conte69 registered standard mesh (~164k vertices, appropriate for cross-subject analysis of high resolution data like myelin maps)
+2. The high resolution Conte69 registered standard mesh (~164k vertices, appropriate for cross-subject analysis of high resolution data like myelin maps)
-3. low resolution Conte69 registered standard mesh (~32k vertices, appropriate for cross-subject analysis of low resolution data like fMRI or diffusion).
+3. Low resolution Conte69 registered standard mesh (~32k vertices, appropriate for cross-subject analysis of low resolution data like fMRI or diffusion).

 ![Untitled](Pre-Processing fMRI Data cd24a0ec0f6140728bd5cb290934031d/Untitled.png)